K\"ahler-Einstein metrics with prescribed singularities on Fano manifolds: -KE metrics with prescribed singularities.

-\end{thm} When $\psi$ has algebraic singularities type, as finding a $[\psi]$-KE metric is equivalent to find a log-KE metric on a resolution (Proposition \ref{prop:AnalRec}), it is natural to wonder if it is possible to express $\alpha_{\omega}(\psi)$ algebraically and what is the connection between this new invariant and the usual \emph{log} $\alpha$\emph{-invariant}.
+where the right inequality follows from an easy calculation since $\mathrm{lct}(X,\psi)>1$. \end{proof} When $\psi$ has algebraic singularities type, as finding a $[\psi]$-KE metric is equivalent to find a log-KE metric on a resolution (Proposition \ref{prop:AnalRec}), it is natural to wonder if it is possible to express $\alpha_{\omega}(\psi)$ algebraically and what is the connection between this new invariant and the usual \emph{log} $\alpha$\emph{-invariant}.
 Letting $(Y,\Delta)$ be a weak log Fano pair, i.e. $Y$ be a projective variety (which for our purpose we can assume to be smooth) and $\Delta$ be a $\mathbbm{Q}$-divisor such that $(Y,\Delta)$ is klt and $-(K_{Y}+\Delta)=:L$ is big and semipositive, the log $\alpha$-invariant of the pair $(Y,\Delta)$ is defined as